Deuterion/GynvaelEN-Mission-15/README.md

 Password: Pie charts are delic?????

-The last chunk has to be 'ious', but thats just 4 letters.
+The last chunk has to be 'ious', but that's just 4 letters.

 A number wouldn't fit there so it's a special character.
 Maybe "!"?